FO-SS/Spictify-Lyric-Miniplayer/README.md

-# 🎵 Lyric Miniplayer
+# Lyric Miniplayer

 A Spicetify extension that creates a **floating Picture-in-Picture lyrics window** that stays on top of other applications — like YouTube's mini-player, but for lyrics!

 ![Preview](preview.png)

-## ✨ Features
+## Features

-- **🪟 Floating Window** — Opens lyrics in a separate always-on-top window
+- **Floating Window** — Opens lyrics in a separate always-on-top window
-- **🎤 Synced Lyrics** — Automatically highlights and scrolls to the current line
+- **Synced Lyrics** — Automatically highlights and scrolls to the current line
-- **⏯️ Playback Controls** — Previous, Play/Pause, Next, Shuffle buttons
+- **Playback Controls** — Previous, Play/Pause, Next, Shuffle buttons
-- **❤️ Like Button** — Save songs to your Liked Songs directly from the miniplayer
+- **Like Button** — Save songs to your Liked Songs directly from the miniplayer
-- **🔀 Shuffle Button** — Toggle shuffle mode
+- **Shuffle Button** — Toggle shuffle mode
-- **🔊 Volume Control** — Adjust volume with slider, click speaker to mute
+- **Volume Control** — Adjust volume with slider, click speaker to mute
-- **🔤 Adjustable Font Size** — Slider to make lyrics larger or smaller
+- **Adjustable Font Size** — Slider to make lyrics larger or smaller
-- **🎨 12 Beautiful Themes** — Spotify, Pink Pop, Kawaii, Ocean Blue, Racing Red, Sunset, Galaxy, Mint Fresh, Luxury Gold, Cyberpunk, Frost, Rose Gold
+- **12 Beautiful Themes** — Spotify, Pink Pop, Kawaii, Ocean Blue, Racing Red, Sunset, Galaxy, Mint Fresh, Luxury Gold, Cyberpunk, Frost, Rose Gold
-- **📐 Center/Left Align** — Toggle between centered or left-aligned lyrics
+- **Center/Left Align** — Toggle between centered or left-aligned lyrics
-- **👆 Click to Seek** — Click any lyric line to jump to that part of the song
+- **Click to Seek** — Click any lyric line to jump to that part of the song
-- **⚙️ Full Settings Panel** — Customize everything to your liking
+- **Full Settings Panel** — Customize everything to your liking
-- **💾 Remembers Preferences** — All settings are saved automatically
+- **Remembers Preferences** — All settings are saved automatically

-## 📦 Installation
+## Installation

 ### From Spicetify Marketplace (Recommended)